-We have given six companies in our product reports on bookshops and e-readers a worst rating for tax avoidance while five received a middle rating.
+Six companies in our product reports on bookshops received our worst rating for tax avoidance.
+Two received a middle rating.
 Luckily there are still a host of companies that score a best mark and provide a more ethical alternative to Amazon.

-Below is an infographic which shows the companies in both the e-reader and online book markets which are suspected of using tax avoidance strategies.
+Below is an infographic which shows how the companies rate for tax avoidance strategies.

 The bad news

-As you can see from the infographic Alibris, Amazon, Google, Kobo, Uncuva (Tesco) and Waterstones all received our worst rating for likely involvement in tax avoidance strategies.
+As you can see from the infographic Waterstones, Alibris, Google, Amazon, Nook and Apple all received our worst rating for likely involvement in tax avoidance strategies.

-Alibris was another company owned by a private equity firm which had a company structure that provided strong evidence of a likely tax avoidance strategy.
-It owned companies listed mostly in the Cayman Islands and Bermuda.
+Alibris is owned by a private equity firm which owns high risk companies in the Cayman Islands and Bermuda.

 The good news

 The good news is that there are many alternatives to companies which are involved in tax avoidance.